linnienaryshkin/merkle-tree/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with the current state

-## Warn
+## Be Aware

-In the core of project, you'll find `cdk.context.json` - highly recommended to fill it before going production :)
+In the core of the project, you'll find `cdk.context.json` - highly recommended to fill it in case of production usage :)

 Read more here: https://docs.aws.amazon.com/cdk/v2/guide/context.html